mwbowers/mwbowers.github.io/reference/runtime/qsys-runtime-job-support/cpf-exceptions/cpf8a00-exception.md

 ---
 title: CPF8A00Exception class
-description: Defines the core behavior of CPF8Axx exceptions.
+description: "Defines the core behavior of CPF8Axx exceptions. "
+last_modified_at: 2024-06-26T20:27:05Z
 ---

 Defines the core behavior of CPF8Axx exceptions.